hardisgroupcom/sfdx-hardis/messages/org.md

 Import data in org using sfdmu

-# orgDataDelete

-Delete data in org using sfdmu

 # orgPurgeFlow

 Purge Obsolete flow versions to avoid the 50 max versions limit.
 Filters on Status and Name